Categories

 Take the pledge to say no to horse racing

-By taking the pledge today, you will reflect your concern about recent race horse fatalities and incidents and to sign up to receive updates about the VHS’s upcoming horse racing campaign.
+By taking the pledge today, you will reflect your concern about recent race horse fatalities and incidents and to sign up to receive updates on future actions you can take to help horses.

 Learn more about the deaths of eight horses at Hastings Racecourse in 2023 here.